 The earthy bitterness of cumin goes well with the slightly gamey flavors of lamb.
-You can use the seeds ground, which is the traditional way but you can also use them whole.
+You can use the seeds ground, which is the traditional way, but you can also use them whole.
 In either case, they will form a crust on the lamb.
-They will also infuse their flavor into the fat of the lamb as it melts down.
+They will also infuse their flavor into the lamb’s fat as it melts down.

-Rosemary is another classic seasoning for lamb and it brings a powerful resinous note to lamb’s strong flavors.
-It pairs well with other herbs and spices on this list including garlic and black pepper.
+Rosemary is another classic seasoning for lamb, and it brings a powerful resinous note to lamb’s strong flavors.
+It pairs well with other herbs and spices on this list, including garlic and black pepper.
 The traditional method involves chopping your rosemary leaves and applying them as a rub for roasted or grilled lamb.
 You can add whole sprigs or chopped leaves if you are braising the lamb.